myfriendsloveme/myfriendsloveme.github.io/index.md

 I got to talk to my buddy, Nick, yesterday.
 It was fun catching up.
 We talked about things we could do as a substitute for his bachelor's party, which I feel obligated to throw.
 Hiking in Vancouver sounds like a swell idea.

 [4:11 PM] I got to talk to my walking buddy today, although it was super brief.
 My partner in crime, Matt, who does everything with me at school, failed to show up today.
 I felt a bit lonely.
 In a surprsing turn of events, muscle pain is back to some degrees.
 I don't know why.
 But I have some tenderness in my back and right leg.
+I don't think I'm feeling the finest today

 ## April 7, 2019
 ### Mental Pain: 0.5 Physical Pain: 0 Sleep Hours: 10:00 PM ~ 7:30 AM